aaronyw/Asymmetric-Travelling-Salesman-Problem-Optimized-by-Simulated-Annealing/README.md

 # Asymmetric Travelling Salesman Problem Optimized by Simulated Annealing
 **A python implementation for simulated annealing algorithm to optimize ATSP (Asymmetric Travelling Salesman Problem)**

 Asymmetric TSP is a type of TSP that is on a directed graph which means paths may not exist in both directions between nodes or the distances might be different.
-Based on simulated annealing, this algorithm uses specific neighbouring candidate generation function designed for ATSP and is able to output a good enough result in a reasonable time.
+Based on simulated annealing, this algorithm uses specific neighbouring candidate generation function designed for ATSP and is able to output a very good result in a reasonable time.

 ---
 ### Data preparation
-There are 2 types of data format:
+There are 2 types of accepted data format:

 1. full distance matrix as in TSPLIB -
 [check here for details about TSPLIB](http://elib.zib.de/pub/mp-testdata/tsp/tsplib/tsplib.html)

-Please note only ATSP type of TSPLIB file can be accepted.
+Please note only ATSP type of TSPLIB95 file can be accepted.
 Check the example file: ft53.atsp

 2. as an array contains all edge information: